 University of Montana (Christopher.email@example.com)

-Chris is currently pursuing a Ph.D. in Forestry at the University of Montana.
-The focus of his Ph.D. is to better understand the applied field of ‘ecological economics’, which has been defined as a transdisciplinary approach that incorporates different ways of knowing with the goal of addressing practical issues.
-As an early career researcher, Chris interests have evolved from a narrow focus on applying economic principles for sustainable natural resource management to a more holistic approach that better incorporates both quantitative and qualitative social science methods.
+Chris recently completed a Ph.D. in Forestry at the University of Montana.
+The focus of his Ph.D. was to better understand the applied field of ‘ecological economics’, which has been defined as a transdisciplinary approach that incorporates different ways of knowing with the goal of addressing practical issues.
+As an early career researcher, Chris's interests have evolved from a narrow focus on applying economic principles for sustainable natural resource management to a more holistic approach that better incorporates both quantitative and qualitative social science methods.
 After completing a Master’s degree at the University of Montana in Resource Conservation, Chris spent two years as a research associate working on issues related to ecosystem service valuation, social vulnerability to climate and land-use change, and applications of traditional phenological knowledge for adaptive management in the context of climate and fire.
-In addition, the experience of archiving the majority of wilderness social science data sets developed by the Aldo Leopold Wilderness Research Institute highlighted the broad range of issues, and potential methods for addressing those issues, in the field of protected area management.
+In addition, the experience of archiving the majority of wilderness social science data sets developed by the Aldo Leopold Wilderness Research Institute highlighted for Chris the broad range of issues and potential methods for addressing those issues in the field of protected area management.

 USDA Forest Service (firstname.lastname@example.org)